dead-claudia/es-stdlib-proposals/proposals/array/set.md

 ### Why?

 For `Array.prototype.set`, consider the surprisingly frequent usage of [`System.arraycopy`](https://docs.oracle.com/javase/9/docs/api/java/lang/System.html) within Java circles.
 In performance-sensitive code when you need to copy items across two arrays, it'd be nice to have a native JIT primitive that can do it in a very highly vectorized fashion.
+(In fact, I'd say most of my simple loops are literally just copying between arrays.)
 Such a method already exists in typed arrays, but it'd be nice to have that parity be moved over to normal arrays, too, since most normal JS code (even perf-sensitive code) can't lower *all* operations into plain numbers.
 As for other precedent:

-- JS already has `%TypedArray%.prototype.set`.
+- JS already has `%TypedArray%.prototype.set`, and the non-typed-array variant is almost literally what's proposed here minus typed array-specific coercions and the extra parameters.
+(It's complete with Get and Set calls in the spec.)
 - I've seen `Object.assign(array, values)` in the wild more than once, even though it's clearly wrong.
 - Python has the `s[i:j] = t` idiom, which replaces one sublist with another (an extended version of our `.splice`).
+You can have a more exact analogue via `s[i:j] = t[k:k+(j-i)]`, and I've seen similar code out in the wild before.
 - C# has [`System.Array.Copy`](https://docs.microsoft.com/en-us/dotnet/api/system.array.copy) (which is effectively Java's `System.arraycopy`), [`System.Buffer.BlockCopy`](https://docs.microsoft.com/en-us/dotnet/api/system.buffer.blockcopy) (equivalent specialized for primitives), and [`System.Array.CopyTo`](https://docs.microsoft.com/en-us/dotnet/api/system.array.copyto) for the common case of copying a smaller array's contents into a larger array.
 - Rust has [`Vec::copy_from_slice`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.copy_from_slice).
 - OCaml has [`Array.blit`](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Array.html) that's effectively Java's `System.arraycopy`.
-- C++ has [`std::copy`](http://www.cplusplus.com/reference/algorithm/copy/), which operates on pointer offsets only.
+- C++ has [`std::copy`](http://www.cplusplus.com/reference/algorithm/copy/), which operates on both pointer offsets and iterators.
-- C, of course, has [`memcpy`](www.cplusplus.com/reference/clibrary/cstring/memcpy/).
+- C, of course, has [`memcpy`](www.cplusplus.com/reference/clibrary/cstring/memcpy/) and [`memmove`](www.cplusplus.com/reference/clibrary/cstring/memmove/), which are commonly used for this purpose.
+- There's other examples in other languages, too (like [Julia](https://docs.julialang.org/en/v1/base/arrays/index.html#Base.copyto!-Tuple{AbstractArray,CartesianIndices,AbstractArray,CartesianIndices})), but you get the point.

-## %TypedArray%.prototype.set(*overloaded* [ , *srcOffset* [ , *destOffset* [ , *count* ] ] ])
+## %TypedArray%.prototype.set(*overloaded* [ , *offset* [ , *start* [ , *end* ] ] ])

 Update the offset handling to work similarly to my proposed `Array.prototype.set`.
-Note that the *srcOffset* is functionally the same as the existing second *offset* parameter within the spec, so it's not super breaking.
+Note that the *offset* is the same as what's currently in the spec, so the risk of breakage I suspect would be rather low.

 ### Why?

 I find it surprising that they're *not* there in the typed array variant, and I feel it limits its utility by quite a bit.
-It's something engines already have to have just to perform the algorithm, so it shouldn't be that hard to allow users to provide info to hook into it.
+Engines already have to use a start offset just to perform the algorithm, and it's pretty trivial to go from source end offset to target end offset (it's just a couple subtracts), so it shouldn't be that hard to allow users to provide info to hook into it.
+Also, most the above precedent for `Array.prototype.set` contains such functionality.